pkimber/old-docs-migrated-to-gitlab/source/fabric-deploy.rst

 Deploy
 ******

-Following on from the previous :doc:`release` step...
+Following on from the previous :doc:`fabric-release` step...

 To deploy your project, change into the ``fabric`` folder.